 Ellie’s resilience floored me from the moment she showcased the layers interwoven within her.
-She was bold, she almost always had an infectious smile on her face, and yet deep down, there was always a little girl needing someone else to care of her while she fortified her strength.
+She was bold, she almost always had an infectious smile on her face, and yet deep down, there was always a little girl needing someone else to care for her while she fortified her strength.

 Thankfully, with a brother as incredible as Chuck Bartowski and a partner as devoted as Devon Woodcomb, Ellie would always be taken care of, but it didn’t change the fact that the strength she had was something she continuously worked on.
 She fought through bridges, uncertainties, and any threat that came her way with a determination to be the kind of force that created a safe space.

-Her warmth was as gratifying as it was because her resilience consistently lit the fires within her and extended towards those who needed it most.
+Her warmth was as gratifying as it was because her resilience consistently lit the fires within her and extended to those who needed it most.
 She welcomed Sarah in from the moment she saw her, not only because she was happy that her brother finally found love again, but perhaps because a part of her recognized the lost girl in Sarah too.
 It’s a testament to why she believed so fiercely in their love even in the beginning when it was all part of the act.

-Ellie’s resilience and the determination to know people as they truly are allowed for her to see parts of people that others may not have ever noticed, and this was especially true with Sarah, and later, Alex.
-It’s the recognition of the people who put up a front of having it all together, when really, they could use safe spaces to unwind just as she has sometimes needed to.
+Ellie’s resilience and the determination to know people as they truly are allowed her to see parts of people that others may not have ever noticed, and this was especially true with Sarah, and later, Alex.
+It’s the recognition of the people who put up a front of having it all together when really, they could use safe spaces to unwind just as she has sometimes needed to.

 Ellie Bartowski was many things, and she was always transparent—while she might not have admitted it right away, she wouldn’t hide her truth from the people who cared for her.
 She was excited to be a mother when she was pregnant, but she was nervous too, and thereby, the openness she showed in admitting just how much she needed her own mother was always beautiful to watch.

 The strongest characters aren’t the ones who never crack, but they are the ones who aren’t afraid of being vulnerable and open.
 The strongest characters are the ones who admit defeat and then pick themselves up.
-The strongest characters are the ones who let others take care of them too, and while Ellie was everyone’s go-to, she never shied away from admitting from her needs.
-And it was always this very thing that made her so compelling as a character because in every area, she showed range and realism.
+The strongest characters are the ones who let others take care of them too, and while Ellie was everyone’s go-to, she never shied away from admitting her needs.
+And it was always this very thing that made her so compelling as a character because, in every area, she showed range and realism.

 She was a comfort character to us all because she welcomed the audience in too.
 She was a version of home to us as well.
 And with the stunning work Sarah Lancaster brought to the screen every time—Ellie became that much more relatable and nuanced.
-Lancaster’s performance was so precisely heartwarming that you knew, without a shadow of a doubt, she cared so much about Ellie, she’d become her week after week.
+Lancaster’s performance was so precisely heartwarming that you knew, without a shadow of a doubt that she cared so much about Ellie, that she’d become her week after week.
 She understood her better than most which translated onto screen brilliantly from the very first episode.
 Sarah Lancaster took her from words on a page and brought her to life with a sense of heart that’s truly inimitable.

 We all know an Ellie Bartowski and there is likely a version of Ellie Bartowski in all of us.
 (At least, I hope.)
 The world would be better this way.